Auditory Response: A Reliable, Objective Finding of Concussion?June 28, 2017

 During the first phase of the study, all participants had three simple sensors placed on their heads.
 The sensors measured the electrical responses automatically generated by each child’s brain in response to speech.
 After analyzing participants’ brains’ “frequency following response,” researchers were able to accurately identify:

-- 90 percent of participants with concussion
+- 90 percent of participants with a concussion

 In the second phase of the study, researchers evaluated 11 of the concussed children during follow-up visits.
 The intent was to assess the degree to which auditory responses could be used to evaluate progress made in recovery.